Revolut savings review

 Is it safe?

-Revolut has not yet been granted a UK banking license, despite applying for one more than 2 years ago.
-The money you save is not actually held by Revolut but rather with a partner bank.
-There is also a trustee responsible for administering the account.
+It might have taken 3 years, but Revolut was granted a UK banking licence (albeit with restrictions) in July 2024.
+For now, the money you save is not actually held by Revolut but rather with a partner bank, and there is also a trustee responsible for administering the account, but expect this to change given the new licence.

-Revolut is an e-money institution (EMI) authorised under the UK Electronic Money Regulations.
+Revolut has operated in the UK as an “e-money institution” (EMI) authorised under the UK Electronic Money Regulations.
 This means that Financial Services Compensation Scheme (FCSC) protection does not apply to its payment services.

 The app is simple to navigate, and the vaults system means you can budget effectively.